flowershow/flowershow-app/blog/how-to-customize-style.md

 ---
-title: Learn How to Customize the Look of Your Site with CSS
+title: How to Customize the Look of Your Site with CSS
 description: A step-by-step guide to customizing your site's appearance using CSS, from basic styling to advanced hero sections
 date: 2025-02-11
 authors: